New Classic Cakes Part 2

 Let’s hear it for the everyday fruit cake!

-Fruit cakes have fallen out of favour in recent years as trendier cakes such as carrot, have risen in popularity.
-But we say that not only are fruit cakes classic, they’re simple to make and delicious to eat as well!
+Fruit cakes have fallen out of favour in recent years as trendier cakes such as carrot cake, have risen in popularity.
+But we say that not only are Fruit Cakes classic, they’re simple to make and delicious to eat as well!

 We’ve collected a few recipes for you to choose from.
 None of them are complicated but they do take a little while to cook so don’t put the kettle on just yet!